BitPatty/gct-generator/Readme.md

 ### Updating Practice Codes

-The codes are stored as XML files (one for each game version) in the [/codes](https://github.com/BitPatty/gctGenerator/tree/master/codes) directory.
-If you want to add or change codes edit the corresponding XML file.
+The codes are stored in the `Codes.xml` file.
+If you want to add or change codes edit the XML file.
 Note that GMSJ0A refers to the NTSC-J 1.1 release of Super Mario Sunshine.
 (It's not actually called version A but that's what we've been calling it for years due to a misconception on what the A on the back of the box means).

-#### Code Removal

-Codes are generally not deleted.
-If you want to remove a code, please comment it out in the corresponding XML file.

 ### Updating Guides

 You can find the guides in the [site](https://github.com/BitPatty/gctGenerator/tree/master/site) folder.
 Simply edit the corresponding markdown file (.md).

 Note that in the code reference files everything following the `<!-- injectionpoint -->` tag will be removed during the next build.

+Before opening a PR make sure you run `yarn codes:clean` to remove the injected codes.

 ### Site Development